Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    > MessageGeneration generates a C# class from a ROS msg file with protections for use of C# reserved keywords and conversion to C# datatypes.
 Learn more about [ROS Messages](https://wiki.ros.org/Messages).

-1. Finally, now that the messages have been generated, the service for moving the robot will be created.
+1. Finally, now that the messages have been generated, we will create the service for moving the robot.

    Still in the ROS Message Browser window, expand `ROS/src/niryo_moveit/srv` to view the srv file listed.
 Next to srv, click `Build 1 srv`.